GWE Pick: Buy 1, Get 1 Free Seeds

 1.)
 Tri-Leaf Seedlings

-Nearly all cannabis plants that are grown from seed will start with just two leaves per set, like the following:
+Nearly all cannabis plants that are grown from seed will start with just two leaves per set.

 These seedlings grow about 1/3 more side branches than a regular plant, so a 3-leaf seedling might be a good candidate for cannabis plant training or a ScrOG setup.